Aptoide/bds-unity-plugin/README.md

 This plugin is developed to support the  [AppCoins](https://appcoins.io/) protocol.
  Integrating this plugin allows developers to integrate the AppCoins In-App Billing and the AppCoins Reward campaigns into their games.

+## Warnings
+⚠️ On previous versions of the plugin, if you had Unity 2018.X you could just build and run normally.
+Unfortunately this is not the case anymore!
+All versions of Unity need to use the Custom Build Window.⚠️

 ## Pre requisites to run the project
 To successfully run the project you need to do couple of things.
 ### Setup a Wallet